 The District contributes to the Texas County and District Retirement System (TCDRS), an agent multiple-employer defined benefit pension plan covering substantially all employees.
 The Plan is administered by a board of trustees appointed by TCDRS.
 Benefit provisions are contained in the plan document and were established and can be amended by action of the District's governing body within the options available in the state statutes governing TCDRS.
 The Plan does not issue a separate report that includes financial statements and required supplementary information for the plan.
-TCDRS in the aggregate issues a comprehensive annual financial report (CAFR) on a calendar year basis.
-The CAFR is available upon written request from the TCDRS Board of Trustees at P.O.
+TCDRS in the aggregate issues an annual comprehensive financial report (ACFR) on a calendar year basis.
+The ACFR is available upon written request from the TCDRS Board of Trustees at P.O.
 Box 2034, Austin, Texas 78768-2034 or from the website www.tcdrs.org.